rtkwlf/bmx/docs/README.md

 ## Using BMX

-The following is a quick introduction to BMX through a series of steps to get started using BMX for authentication to AWS Accounts.
-For background, BMX uses SAML resources configured in an AWS Account to retrieve STS credentials.
+The following is a quick introduction to BMX for authentication to AWS Accounts.
+For background, BMX uses SAML resources configured in an AWS Account to retrieve IAM STS credentials.
 These can then be used to interact with the AWS API.

 Setting up an Okta AWS App in an AWS Account requires creating IAM roles in an AWS Account that will be assumed with SAML.
 Typically this account is a 'IAM/SSO'-only account.
 This means that no services are deployed in the account, and the IAM roles in the account are restricted to `AssumeRole` permissions.
 From this account, you can `AssumeRole` into other accounts in the organization where you will have development permissions (as needed).